How Many Hours Do ATVs Last? What is Considered High?

 A stock ATV is carefully designed and manufactured with an optimal balance between its components.

 Any modification that increases performance strains other components such as the engine, transmission, drivetrain, bearings, bushings, and CV-axles.
-Most of these parts can be upgraded or tweaked to keep up with other performance-enhancing modifications.
+These parts can be upgraded or tweaked to keep up with other performance-enhancing modifications.

-As soon as you change one component, the ball begins rolling, and things may quickly become very expensive.
-What often happens is that people choose the upgrades that increase performance the most such as lift kits and bigger tires, but skip out on the ones required to maintain reliability.
+Once you replace a single part on the ATV, it can lead to a chain reaction where other components may also need replacing, potentially resulting in high costs.
+What often happens is that people choose the upgrades that increase performance the most, such as lift kits and bigger tires, but skip out on the ones required to maintain reliability.

-How Many Hours Does ATVs Run per Year on Average?
+How Many Hours Do ATVs Run Per Year on Average?

 The average ATV rider goes for recreational trail-riding every other weekend, does some light work around the farm, uses their ATV to get to their remote cabin, or plows their driveway in the winter.

-This typically adds up to about 50 to 100 hours of run time each year on average.
+On average, this typically adds up to about 50 to 100 hours of run time each year.

 How Many Hours Is High for an ATV?